0xWanLin/API-Project/README.md

 - Made a frontend page that have a search box; with a button to execute
 - Displayed the results on the frontend in tables
 - Used Django Suit on Django admin, CSS and Bootstrap to make my website's front-end look nicer

-#### Ongoing Tasks:
-- Used sqlmap to scan my website to check for vulnerabilities such as SQL Injection
 - Update our front-end page based on the draft given by supervisor in Telegram
 - Customize the Admin page:
   - Add a search bar
   - Add a filter
   - Add a button in the admin page that redirect to the search page (my website)

+#### Ongoing Tasks:
+- Used sqlmap to scan my website to check for vulnerabilities such as SQL Injection
+- Some improvements on my website and admin page (severity color codes, etc)